Abisco/QuranOverlay/README.md

 The left and right arrow keys (and space bar) can be used to navigate the verses quickly.
 At the end of every Surah, verse 0 will be opened (Bismillah - except for Surah 1 and 9) upon navigating to the next verse.

 ### Quick Verse Lookup
 To quickly look up a verse, you can type the Surah number anywhere on the screen, followed by a colon or semi colon, then the verse, followed by the enter button.
+The results will be shown in the center of the Navbar.
 It is good practice to start with the backspace button to clear the current search (in case of accidental keys pressed).

 Example: 36:1 typed in would bring up Surah Ya Seen verse 1.